radicaled42/https-certificates-local-kubernetes/README.md

       secretName: foo-tls-secret
 ```

 Also, my **ingress** changed.
-I have added a host (foo.example.com) and a tls section to create the new certificate.
+I have added a host (foo.example.com) and a TLS section has been enabled.
 I have also added the **cluster-issuer** annotation with the name of of our pebble issuer.

 ```yaml